jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.8 D8Pointer

-Calculates a D8 flow pointer raster from an input DEM..
+Calculates a D8 flow pointer raster from an input DEM.

 *Parameters*: